Architects Act 1991 (review)

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-If the Board determines to cancel or suspend a company or partnership approval pursuant to section 37, make your application within 14 days after the day when the Board gives notice of the determination.
+If the Board determines to cancel or suspend a company or partnership approval according to section 37, apply within 14 days of the Board giving notice of the determination.

 What can VCAT order?